FAQ

 What was your worst job?

 Waitress at a place called The Sports Page (note that it still had a newspaper theme).
 It was the home of the Belly Buster Baked Potato.
-I was a horrible waitress, but the potatoes were good.
+I was a horrible waitress, and the boss let me go half-way through the summer, but the potatoes were good.
+I spent the rest of high school working at Wendy’s.

 Where did you go to school?